esign/laravel-redirects/README.md

 ]);
 ```

-It's also possible to define route parameters just like the way you're used to in Laravel
+It's also possible to define route parameters just like the way you're used to in Laravel:
 ```php
 Redirect::create([
     'old_url' => 'my-old-url/{slug}',